 One Eye on the Prize

-If you’ve ever seen those weird charts of letters like the one here, you know that they don’t spell out words.
-That poster is an “eye chart,” and eye doctors use it to figure out how strong your vision is.
+The weird chart of letters you see here doesn’t spell out words.
+That poster is an “eye chart,” and eye doctors use it to figure out how well you can see.
 The 8th row of letters is the 20/20 row, which means someone with “20/20 vision” can read it from 20 feet away.
-If at 20 feet you can’t read those, but can read the bigger letters in the 20/30 row, that means your vision is 20/30: what you see at 20 feet, a 20/20 person can see from 30 feet.
-If you’re 20/40, that means the 20/20 guy can read the same thing from 40 feet, and so on.
-You cover one eye at a time to read the letters, because your two eyes can have different strengths of vision.
-As we’ll see below, you might even find out one of them has superpowers.
+If you can’t read them, but can read the bigger letters in the 20/30 row, your vision is 20/30: what you see at 20 feet, a 20/20 person can see from 30 feet.
+But what if you had superhero vision?
+Let’s do the math!

 Wee ones: If your left eye can read the top 7 rows but your right eye can read 1 more row than that, how many rows can your right eye read?